AnjarTiyo/RestAssured-Reqres-Automation/README.md

 # Getting started with REST API testing with Serenity and Cucumber 6

+Hello my name is @AnjarTiyo.
+Curently I am a Alterra Academy Quality Engineer Immersive Bootcamp.
+In this repo you will find my portofolio on creating API test Automation using Rest Assured.
-This is a simple starter project for Serenity with Cucumber 6 and RestAssured
+This is a simple reqres project for Serenity with Cucumber 6 and RestAssured

 ## Want to learn more?
 For more information about Serenity BDD, you can read the [**Serenity BDD Book**](https://serenity-bdd.github.io/theserenitybook/latest/index.html), the official online Serenity documentation source.
 Other sources include: